 If you like to eat then Indianapolis is the place for you!
 Downtown Indianapolis offers nearly 300 restaurants; anything from a good old fashioned American cheeseburger to fine Italian to authentic Mexican food.

 Below are some additional websites that can help you find your new favorite restaurant.

 Visit Indy - A useful website on all things Indianapolis.
 This link will take you to the "where to eat" section on this website which will allow you to select different types of cuisine and which area of town they are in!
 This is the best way to taste your way around the city of Indianapolis.

 Indianapolis Monthly - Dining recommendations are a staple of this magazine, and some great content is available online if you're not near a paper copy of it.
-The Monthly's 25 Best Restaurants are spread around the circle city area.
+The Monthly's Best of Indy articles share the best health, arts, and food suggestions.

 Trip Advisor is one of several travel sites with visitors giving their opinion.
 The tabs of cuisine type, price level, and area are helpful.

 10 Best from USA Today voters, includes take-out among its categories of breakfast, lunch, cuisine type, steakhouses, etc.

 Zomato and Yelp are two other quick search websites that can help you find a great restaurant.
 They have a lot of great user recommendations and guides to finding a great place to eat throughout the city.